 How to talk about my favorite things in Washington State?
 There is NO WAY I can list all the wonderful things about my home state of Washington.
 No doubt someone reading this blog will think I have left something out.
 And so I encourage everyone to comment at the end of this blog with additional FAVORITE things about Washington State.

-I was born in Washington 59 years ago and I know a lot of great places in the Pacific Northwest corner of the USA.
+I was born in Washington 60 years ago and I know a lot of great places in the Pacific Northwest corner of the USA.
 As we travel the world I often reminisce about Washington, comparing other places around the world to her.
-We are about to embark on year number four of our world tour – but before we do I want to write about some of the things we enjoyed during our four-month visit back here in Washington, and during all the years we have lived in this state.
-My favorite things in Washington State.
+I’m looking forward to getting back there, and once again enjoying my favorite things in Washington State.

 Seattle – Washington’s largest city is cosmopolitan, delicious, cultural and ethnically diverse.
 It is the number one place to visit in Washington.